GeckSpy/NeoForge-MinecraftMod-1.21.4/Documentation.md

 new armor trim
 block breaker
 new elytra
+glass helmet (breath under water)

-new material: royal gem: made with all minerals ? new armor & tools (before netherite): kings armor ?
+new material: royal gem: made with pure quartz, diamond and lapiz new armor & tools (before netherite): kings armor ?

 new armor: reinforced armor: better basic minecraft armor made with addind this material to get better armor